Tiger Woods adds to Phil Mickelson’s rough stretch, beats rival to PGA Tour bonus

 🤷♂️ whoops 🤷♂️ pic.twitter.com/SkMTGerVOB— Tiger Woods (@TigerWoods) March 2, 2022

-The Player Impact Program (PIP) is not necessarily related to a given player’s performance on the Tour, which was never more clear than when Woods topped last year’s list.
-He was sidelined for almost all of 2021 after suffering major injuries in a February car crash, and he only returned to competitive golf in mid-December’s PNC Championship, a relatively low-key, unofficial event that features former major winners partnering with family members.
+The Player Impact Program is not necessarily related to a given player’s performance on the Tour, which was never more clear than when Woods topped last year’s list.
+He was sidelined for almost all of 2021 after suffering major injuries in a February car crash, and he only returned to competitive golf in mid-December’s PNC Championship, a low-key, unofficial event that features former major winners partnering with family members.

 Nevertheless, no one moves the needle quite like Tiger.
 In this competition, that’s what counts the most.